Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 His clear and obvious fondness for the American President was a major topic of discussion during the morning social before the official start of business.

 Not that it was much of a social.
-The Kwmbwrw Grandmatriarchs---conspicuously lacking Henenwgwyr among their number---huddled together and conspired, as did the assorted Vzk’tk and Rrrtk heads of state, the gaggle of Corti Deans, and the representatives of all the other minor species.
+The Kwmbwrw Grandmatriarchs - conspicuously lacking Henenwgwyr among their number - huddled together and conspired, as did the assorted Vzk’tk and Rrrtk heads of state, the gaggle of Corti Deans, and the representatives of all the other minor species.

 There *was,* however, an island of stillness in the middle of it all: a Guvnurag, thin and recovering.
 Furfeg, now elevated to President of the Guvnurag Confederacy by simple line of succession.
 He’d been eightieth, before the Hunter attack on their homeworld and the en-masse biodroning of his species’ entire population.